MGeurts/genealogy/resources/markdown/policy.md

 - to improve our site to ensure that content is presented in the most effective manner for you and for your computer;
 - security and debugging as part of our efforts to keep our site safe and secure.

 This information is collected anonymously and is not linked to information that identifies you as an individual.
 We use Google Analytics to track this information.
-Find out how Google uses your data at https://support.google.com/analytics/answer/6004245.
-[Make this link to the GoogleAnalytics page]
+Find out how Google uses your data at https://support.google.com/analytics/answer/6004245. <b>[Make this link to the GoogleAnalytics page]</b>

 ### Disclosure of your information
 Any information you provide to us will either be emailed directly to us or may be stored on a secure server located near Dublin within the Republic of Ireland.
-We use a trusted third party website and hosting provider (Cleverbox) to facilitate the running and management of this website.
+We use a trusted third party website and hosting provider (<b>[ISP]</b>) to facilitate the running and management of this website.
 Cleverbox meet high data protection and security standards and are bound by contract to keep any information they process on our behalf confidential.
 Any data that may be collected through this website that Cleverbox process, is kept secure and only processed in the manner we instruct them to.
 Cleverbox cannot access, provide, rectify or delete any data that they store on our behalf without permission.

-We do not rent, sell or share personal information about you with other people or non-affiliated companies.
-[Check this statement is in accordance with your internal data processing activities and outline any other storage of information inline with your internal data policy (ie. Do you have a database of personal data stored on third party platforms such as MailChimp?)]
+We do not rent, sell or share personal information about you with other people or non-affiliated companies. <b>[Check this statement is in accordance with your internal data processing activities and outline any other storage of information inline with your internal data policy (ie. Do you have a database of personal data stored on third party platforms such as MailChimp?)]</b>

 We will use all reasonable efforts to ensure that your personal data is not disclosed to regional/national institutions and authorities, unless required by law or other regulations.